RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams

 \subsection{Question Answering}

-Our first three experiments (1), (2), and 3 in Table \ref{tab:full-qa-results} aim to compare the Retrieval component.
-On the first split, we observe that the RAG component improves performance by 11\%, and comparing the best setup with an ideal RAG, the difference is marginal.
-This shows that even with not all documents retrieved or some over-retrieved and not relevant, the LLM is capable of completing the missing information and responding in a similar manner (only 2\% variation).
+Our first three experiments (1), (2), and (3) in Table~\ref{tab:full-qa-results} aim to compare the retrieval component.
+In the first split, we observe that the RAG component improves performance by 11\%, and the difference between the best setup and an ideal RAG is marginal.
+This shows that even when not all documents are retrieved, or some are over-retrieved and irrelevant, the LLM can complete missing information and respond similarly, with only a 2\% observed variation.